 Shona L. Brown was elected to Knight Foundation’s board of trustees in 2019.
+She serves on the Governance and Program Committees.

 Brown is a technologist and business strategist.
 She joined Google’s executive team in 2003.
 She served as senior vice president of business operations until 2011 when she transitioned to a role leading Google’s technology for social impact efforts; in January of 2013, she moved into an advisory role with the company.